timacdonald/json-api/README.md

 #### Minimal attributes

-Resources expose a maximal attribute payload when [sparse fieldsets](#sparse-fieldsets) are not in use i.e. all declared attributes on the resource are returned.
-If you prefer to instead make it that sparse fieldsets are required in order to retrieve _any_ attributes, you may call the `minimalAttributes()` method in a service provider.
+Resources return a maximal attribute payload when [sparse fieldsets](#sparse-fieldsets) are not in use i.e. all declared attributes on the resource are returned.
+If you prefer you can make the use of sparse fieldsets required in order to retrieve _any_ attributes.

+You may call the `minimalAttributes()` method in an application service provider.

 ```php
 <?php